 - I use frozen grated coconut so I need to thaw it.
 Mix with salt and then steam with a pandan leaf over medium heat for 10 minutes.
 Set aside to cool down

 - Finely chop the palm sugar and set aside

 - Combine glutinous flour and wheat starch.
 Set aside

 - Get about 200 grams of pumpkin (weight is after peeling off the skin and seeded).
 You will have a bit of leftover.
 Cut the pumpkin into cubes and then steam for 15 minutes until they can be easily mashed

-- Mash the pumpkin while it's still hot and then add the mixture of flour, oil, and gradually add in the water.
+- Mash the pumpkin while it's still hot.
+You only need 100 grams of mashed pumpkin for this recipe.
+Add the mixture of flour, oil, and gradually add in the water.
 Don't dump all in there.
 The amount of water needed depends on how moist the pumpkin is.
 Add until you can knead into a smooth non-sticky dough

 - Divide dough into 30 pieces and roll into balls.
 Work with one ball at a time while keeping the rest covered.
 Use your thumb to make an indentation on the ball and then fill it up with coconut sugar.
 Gather the sides to seal and roll into a smooth ball.
 It is important to roll it into smooth balls.
 Dab your fingers with some water if necessary to make sure that it's smooth when you roll it.
 Any seam is a potential for the coconut sugar to leak out when you boil them